sctdan/SyncroSync/README.md

     4. Paste the Flow webhook into the Webhook URL box
     5. Find the 'Ticket - Was Resolved' event and check the Webhook box
     6. Click Create Notification Set

+### To utilize the ReOpen and KB functionality, configure a Custom Ticket Field Type.
+If you don't want to utilize either, just don't create the fields
+1. Go to Admin -> Tickets -> Ticket Custom Fields
+2. Create New Custom Field Type.
+Name it whatever you'd like, we used 'Post-Ticket Actions'
+3. Create New Field (Names must be exactly what it defined below)
+	4. Name: Reopen On - Date Field - Hidden=true
+	5. Name: KB Article - Check box - Hidden=true
+	6. Name: KB Title - Text Field - Hidden=true